The Role of a Music Promoter

 What Does a Music Promoter Do?

-The music promoter works with an artist or band manager to plan for a show to occur.
+The music promoter works with an artist or a band manager to plan an event.
 They agree to a date and look for an appropriate venue.

-The promoter negotiates any fees for the artist and then publicizes that event through radio, television, online or email advertising.
-The music promoter ensures the artists have everything they need, from hotel rooms to sound checks.
+The promoter negotiates any fees for the artist and then publicizes that event through radio, television, digital, or email advertising.
+The music promoter ensures the artists have everything they need offstage and on, from hotel rooms to sound checks.

-The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of sound checks, the length of the band's performance and any other demands.
+The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of rehearsals, the length of the band's performance and any other demands.